 HIBI reviews behavioral and social science applications focusing on individual- and interpersonal-level studies of the prevention of HIV exposure and infection and those living with HIV.

-The List of Reviewers lists all present, whether permanent or temporary, to provide the full scope of expertise present on that date.
+The List of Reviewers lists all present, whether standing members or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.

 The membership panel is a list of chartered members only.

-- Development and testing of interventions for preventing HIV transmission, promoting HIV testing and reducing practices and behaviors that lead to HIV transmission
+- The development and testing of interventions for preventing HIV transmission, promoting HIV testing and reducing practices and behaviors that lead to HIV transmission for individuals and dyads.

-- Behavioral and social aspects of treatment and treatment as prevention, including studies involving PrEP adoption and adherence for people at risk for HIV infection
+- Behavioral and social aspects of treatment and treatment as prevention, including studies involving PrEP adoption and adherence for people at risk for HIV infection.

-- Studies using technology to improve health outcomes with individuals living with HIV.
+- Studies examining the use of technology to improve the health outcomes of individuals at risk for HIV or persons living with HIV.